 EPA has the authority to reduce the Federal transportation funding provided to a state if it fails to meet its Clean Air Act deadlines.
 Nearby states can also help enforce the law, if a state's air quality is reduced by pollution from another state.
 The impacted state may petition EPA (under section 126 of the Clean Air Act) to set mandatory emissions limits for specific sources of pollution in the other state.
 The Ozone Transport Assessment Group was effective in forcing multiple states to agree to common standards and deadlines.

 Acid rain controls were established in Title IV of the Clean Air Act Amendments of 1990.
 That law set limits to sulfur dioxide limits, but allowed utilities to trade emissions rights if they managed to reduce their pollutants below the required level.
-This created a market for permission to pollute in sulfur dioxide, but the process was effective in reducing sulfur dixide emissions further and faster than through standard government command-and-control mandates (see General Accounting Office report RCED-00-72 - Air Pollution: Status of Implementation and Issues of the Clean Air Act Amendments of 1990).
-Emission rights for nitrogen oxides are not traded, and that pollutant has not been reduced as fast.
+This created a market for permission to pollute in sulfur dioxide, but the process was effective in reducing sulfur dioxide emissions further and faster than through standard government command-and-control mandates.
+Emission rights for nitrogen oxides are not traded, and that pollutant has not been reduced as fast.1

-Despite some success in reducing sulfur dioxide emissions, the existing controls might not restore the impaired natural environment in the Northeast to pre-acid rain conditions until the middle of the century... if then.
-According to a summary (Microsoft Word document) of Acidic Deposition in the Northeastern U.S., published in BioScience (vol. 51, no. 3, 2001):
+Despite some success in reducing sulfur dioxide emissions, the existing controls might not restore the impaired natural environment in the Northeast to pre-acid rain conditions until the middle of the century... if then.2 According to a summary of , published in BioScience (vol. 51, no. 3, 2001):

 Virginia is at the edge of these studies.
 The wind carries pollution from the Ohio River Valley into New England, causing greater impacts there.
-Republican senators from New England are the most supportive of environmental protection for a reason.
-Virginia's two Republican senators are not nearly as "green."
-Do you find it surprising that political stances by elected officials are not independent of the socio-economic or the natural environment?
+Republican senators from New England were supportive of environmental protection for a reason when Virginia's two Republican senators were not nearly as "green."
+Political stances by elected officials are not independent of the socio-economic or the natural environment.